 Depending on your industry and if you suffered an occupational injury or were injured on the job, you may have other options.
 For example, some people might qualify for assistance through EEOICPA, the Energy Employees Occupational Illness Compensation Program, or RECA, the Radiation Exposure Compensation Act (RECA).

-If you have questions on how to avoid paying for assisted living for a loved one, contact the team at United Energy Workers Healthcare and learn about options for free home healthcare services for qualified patients.
+If you have questions on how to avoid paying for assisted living for a loved one, contact the team at United Energy Workers Healthcare and Four Corners Health Care and learn about options for free home healthcare services for qualified patients.